CanastaWiki/Canasta-Documentation/cli.md

 ### Example ###
 Essentially, preparing your Linux server to be a Canasta host by installing the Docker suite of software includes something like
 `sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin` once you've added the Docker repositories to your system.
-A full example script for Ubuntu can be found at [prepare.sh](prepare.sh)
+A full example script for Ubuntu can be found at [example-prepare-ubuntu-headless.sh](example-prepare-ubuntu-headless.sh)

 ## Installation